-You may have heard good and bad things about the Australian Cattle Dog temperament, but what is truth and what is myth?
+You may have heard good and bad things about the Australian Cattle Dog temperament, but how do you know what is fact or

-One of the last true working dog breeds, the ACD is as intelligent as it is hardy but its reputation may have you wondering if this is really the right kind of dog for you.
+One of the last true working dog breeds, the Australian Cattle Dog or, more simply Cattle Dog, is as intelligent as it is hardy.
+Its reputation, however, may have you wondering if this is really the right dog for you.

-- They can live to be about 13-15 years old
+- They can live to be between 13 and 15 years old.

-- The males range from 18-20 inches tall and the females from 17-19 inches tall
+- The average Australian Cattle Dog size ranges from 18-20 inches tall for males, and 17-19 inches tall for females.

 Australian Cattle Dogs are NOT: